 3. Coreopsis v.
 ‘Golden Gain’ – Particularly dense and floriferous, growing to about 2 feet high.

-We’ve included our Amazon link where you can choose from several varieties of Coreopsis plants or seeds
+Can’t find Coreopsis in your local nursery?
+No problem, we’ve included our Amazon link where you can find several varieties of live Coreopsis plants and seeds.